brandonliu/ros/NES/nes_logistic_tv.md

     #> [1] 0

-The standard deviation of the simulations of the prediction can be used as a measure of its uncertainty.
+The standard deviation of the simulations of the prediction can be used as a measure of uncertainty.

 ``` r
 sd(epred)